Joy (Steven Curtis Chapman album)

 Joy (stylized JOY) is a holiday studio album by contemporary Christian musician Steven Curtis Chapman.
-His fourth Christmas album and seventeenth studio album, it has seen commercial charting success, and garnered generally positive reviews from music critics.
+His third Christmas album and seventeenth studio album, it has seen commercial charting success, and garnered generally positive reviews from music critics.

 History

 Released on October 16, 2012, Joy is Chapman's first release with Reunion Records.
 It is one of several Christmas albums that Chapman has done over the past few years.
 The album was produced by Chapman and Brent Milligan.
 The African Children's Choir performs on several tracks.

 The cover album cover is intended to convey a 1950s styling that characterizes a number of the songs.

 Music and lyrics

 Seven of the album's 13 tracks are renderings of traditional Christmas carols such as "Joy to the World" and "We Three Kings" as well as popular modern Christmas songs such as "Let It Snow!
 Let It Snow!
 Let It Snow!" and "Do You Hear What I Hear?".
 Chapman employs a full range of orchestration and his "trademark acoustic/pop sound" on these songs, and shows his versatility for a variety of musical arrangements on his own original compositions, including a piano ballad, slow jazz tune, and 1950s-style rockabilly.